AcademySoftwareFoundation/OpenColorIO/docs/CompatibleSoftware.rst

 C++
 ***

-The core OpenColorIO API is avaiable for use in C++.
+The core OpenColorIO API is available for use in C++.
 See the `export directory
 <http://github.com/imageworks/OpenColorIO/tree/master/export/OpenColorIO>`__
 for the C++ API headers.
 Minimal code examples are also available in